dylan-security-journey/Cyber-Security-101-Documentation/04_Command-Line.md

 we could also kill task through (taskill /PID ___)

 you can use several different shutdown methods like (shutdown /r) to restart or (shutdown /a) to abort

+Powershell allows for more objects to retain properties and methods (data manipulation)